-The BucketFS file system is a synchronous file system available in the Exasol cluster.
+The BucketFS file system is a synchronous file system available in Exasol.
 This section provides you with an overview of BucketFS in Exasol and how to use it.

-The BucketFS file system is a synchronous file system (also known as replicated file system) available in the Exasol cluster.
-Each cluster node can connect to this service through the HTTP interface and will see exactly the same content.
+BucketFS is a synchronous file system (also known as replicated file system) available in the Exasol cluster.
+Each cluster node can connect to this service through the HTTPS interface and will see exactly the same content.

-One BucketFS service contains number of so-called buckets, and every bucket stores number of files.
+A BucketFS service contains a number of buckets, and every bucket stores a number of files.
 Each bucket can have different access privileges.
 Folders are not supported directly, but if you specify an upload path including folders, these will be created.
 If all files from a folder are deleted, the folder will be dropped automatically.

 When scripts are executed in parallel on the Exasol cluster, there are some use cases where all instances have to access the same external data.
-Your algorithms could, for example, use a statistical model or weather data.
-For such requirements, it's obviously possible to use an external service (for example, a file server).
+Your algorithms could for example use a statistical model or weather data.
+For such requirements, it is obviously possible to use an external service such as a file server.
 But in terms of performance, it is quite handy to have such data available locally on the cluster nodes.
 The Exasol BucketFS file system is developed for such use cases, where data should be stored synchronously and replicated across the cluster.

 Setting Up BucketFS and Creating Buckets

 You can configure the BucketFS in the EXAoperation user interface.
 There is a pre-installed default BucketFS service for the configured data disk.
-If you want to create additional file system services, you need to specify only the data disk and specify ports for HTTP(s).
-If you follow the link of a BucketFS Id, you can create and configure any number of buckets within this BucketFS.
+If you want to create additional file system services, you need to specify only the data disk and specify the HTTPS ports.
+If you follow the link of a BucketFS ID, you can create and configure any number of buckets within this BucketFS.
 Beside the bucket name, you have to specify read/write passwords and define whether the bucket should be public readable (accessible for everyone).

-For detailed steps on how to create a new BucketFS service and how to create new buckets in a BucketFS service, refer to the BucketFS Setup section.
+For detailed steps on how to create a new BucketFS service and create new buckets, see BucketFS Setup.

 For additional information on BucketFS and how to expand the script languages (for example, installing additional R packages) or even integrate completely new languages into the script framework using BucketFS, refer to the following Adding New Packages to Existing Script Languages section.